 AACC, in partnership with Earlbeck Gases and Technologies, can help you become a welder through state-of-the-art training in STICK, MIG and TIG welding.
 Help meet the demand for qualified, certified welders in the Baltimore/Washington area and prepare for immediate employment.

 Students receive classroom and hands-on training using the latest welding equipment available in the industry.
-We will offer daytime and evening classes at the Clauson Center for Innovation and Skilled Trades on AACC’s Main Campus in Arnold.
+We will offer classes in the Clauson Center for Innovation and Skilled Trades at AACC’s Arnold campus.

 Daytime and evening classes will also be offered at the Earlbeck Gases and Technologies Training facility throughout the year.
 Earlbeck is an American Welding Society accredited-tested facility.